Chait0001/Task-Management/README.md

-# 📋 Task Management System
+# 📋 TASKX — Task Management System

 A full-stack **Task Management** application built with a strictly encapsulated **Object-Oriented Programming (OOP)** architecture.
-Designed as part of a Software Design & Software Engineering (SDSE) project to demonstrate core OOP principles in a real-world web application.
+Create, prioritize, filter, and track tasks through a modern glassmorphism interface with light/dark theme support — powered by React, TypeScript, and Express.js.
+Designed as part of a **Software Design & Software Engineering (SDSE)** project to demonstrate core OOP principles in a real-world web application.

 ---